Find a plan.

 Although the Affordable Care Act eliminated pre-existing condition exclusions in most of the private health insurance market, those regulations don’t apply to Medigap plans.
 Medigap insurers can impose a pre-existing condition waiting period of up to six months, if you didn’t have at least six months of continuous coverage prior to your enrollment.
 And if you apply for a Medigap plan after your initial enrollment window closes (assuming you aren’t eligible for one of the limited guaranteed-issue rights), the insurer can look back at your medical history in determining whether to accept your application, and at what premium.

 Original Medicare does not cover the cost of outpatient prescription drugs.
 As noted above, more than half of Original Medicare beneficiaries have supplemental coverage via an employer-sponsored plan (from a current or former employer or spouse’s employer) or Medicaid, and these plans often include prescription coverage.
-But Medicare beneficiaries who don’t have drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D prescription coverage (prior to 2006, some Medigap plans included prescription coverage; people who still have those plans can keep them, but they have not been for sale since the end of 2005).
+But Medicare beneficiaries who don’t have prescription drug coverage through Medicaid or an employer-sponsored plan need to obtain Medicare Part D prescription drug coverage (prior to 2006, some Medigap plans included prescription coverage; people who still have those plans can keep them, but they have not been available since the end of 2005).

 Part D coverage can be purchased as a stand-alone plan, or as part of a Medicare Advantage plan that includes Part D prescription drug coverage.